 How to Make an Apron Instructions

-Download and cut out your paper pattern.
-Lay your pattern piece on your fabric fold to cut out the full apron.
+Download and cut out your paper pattern pieces.
+Lay your pattern piece on your main fabric fold to cut out the full apron.

 ADULT STRAPS: NECK AND WAIST TIES